unfoldingWord-dev/tX/README.md

 * `make test` run the tests.
 * `make run` starts the development server.

+## Contributing

+When contributing please follow these practices:

+* place new services within a new file under `./src/services/`.
+* register your services in `./src/main.py` within the `register_services` function.
+* add tests for your services in `./tests`.

 # Documentation

 All methods and modules **must** be documented with reStructured text.